Hectic parleys among top Cong leadership helped break logjam over Karnataka CM pick | Politics

 - India

-In the national capital, the three observers along with party general secretary (organisation) K C Venugopal and AICC general secretary in-charge Randeep Surjewala arrived and held a meeting with Kharge.
+In the national capital, the three observers along with Venugopal and AICC general secretary in-charge Randeep Surjewala arrived and held a meeting with Kharge.

 With Siddaramaiah emerging as the frontrunner in the race and after the report of observers, the party leadership asked him and Shivakumar to arrive in Delhi for further consultations.
-While Siddaramaih arrived on Monday evening, Shivakumar cancelled the meeting citing health issues.
+While Siddaramaih reached the city Monday evening, Shivakumar gave it a miss citing health issues.

 This complicated the situation for the party as it hardened its stand against Shivakumar, who arrived the next day.

 Tuesday saw the entry of Rahul Gandhi in the consultation process, who drove down to Kharge's residence and held a meeting on the Karnataka government formation for over an hour-and-a-half.
-A series of fresh consultations started once again with Kharge meeting both of them separately, as also with the two general secretaries on Tuesday.
+A series of fresh consultations started once again with Kharge meeting both the hopefuls separately, as also with the two general secretaries on Tuesday.

 The final round of talks started on Wednesday when both the leaders met Rahul Gandhi at his residence.
 In the meantime, Shivakumar and Siddaramaiah also spoke to Sonia Gandhi, who was away in Shimla on a vacation.
 Sonia also asked Shivakumar to speak to Kharge and Rahul to sort out the matter, sources said.